henriqueweiand/nestjs-typeorm-multi-tenancy/README.md

 # NestJS-Typeorm-Multi-Tenancy

-Multi Tenancy base example using TypeORM and NestJS
+Multi Tenancy base example using TypeORM and NestJS.
+Article about the project: https://medium.com/@henrique.weiand/nestjs-typeorm-and-multi-tenancy-a7f6176e8319

 ### How to run